calebmsword/kivy/README.md

     return Vector(output_parent_coords)
 ```

+This is the final version of the method.
+Now, let's see it in action.

-The reason for introducing the `bind` keyword in the argument list is to allow the user to create the relavant bindings when using `convert_pos` in kvlang.
-For example, the following code places one widget directly to the right of another.
+The following code places one widget directly to the right of another:

 ```kvlang
 #: import convert_pos utils.convert_pos